ocaml-multicore/ocaml-uring/tests/main.md

   );
   Unix.close r

-(* By the time we cancel, we already knew the operation was over. *) let test_cancel_invalid () = with_uring ~queue_depth:5 @@ fun t ->
+By the time we cancel, we already knew the operation was over:

+let test_cancel_invalid () =
+  with_uring ~queue_depth:5 @@ fun t ->
   let _fbuf = set_fixed_buffer t 1024 in